Japan Summer Trip. Day 1: Osaka

 I never knew about this brand

-After spending more than an hour at RPO, we took back the train to KIX airport having our first Japanese lunch.
-The Udon Sanuki has halal certified by the Malaysia Travel Agency in Japan.
+After spending more than an hour at RPO, we took back the train to KIX airport, having our first Japanese lunch.
+The Udon Sanuki has been certified as halal by the Malaysia Travel Agency in Japan.
 If you ask me, is it easy to get halal food in Japan?
-I would say, you can find many Japanese restaurant selling seafood kind of meal.
+I would say, you can find many Japanese restaurants selling seafood meals.

 Had an ice-cream at the airport

-It was easy to find halal restaurants in KIX airport
+It was easy to find halal restaurants at Kansai International Airport (KIX).

 Having the Udon and tempura

-The JR pass comes with return ticket from KIX airport.
-We took the Haruka Limited Express to Shin-Osaka station.
-Well, though it's never been so easy to get familiar with the station, local people are much there to help for direction.
-Our hotel is about 10 minutes walk from the Shin-Osaka station.
+The JR pass comes with a return ticket from KIX airport.
+We took the Haruka Limited Express to Shin-Osaka Station.
+Well, though it's never been so easy to get familiar with the station, local people are always there to help with directions.
+Our hotel is about a 10-minute walk from the Shin-Osaka station.

 The Shin-Osaka station at the back